Early Years Foundation Stage 2 – Wrens

 Children are provided with plenty of time to engage in ‘exploration’ throughout the variety of experiences carefully planned to engage and also challenge them in the provision.
 The curriculum is planned for the inside and outside environments, and equal importance is given to learning in both areas.

-Reading is at the heart of our curriculum and our aim is to encourage a love of reading right from the start.
-In EYFS we have ’15 Reading Spine Books’.
+In order to encourage your child to become a lifelong reader, it is important that they learn to read for pleasure.
+The sharing book is a book they have chosen for you to enjoy together.
+In EYFS we have ’20 Reading Spine Books’.
 The aim is to expose children to a range of books that not only develop a love of reading, but have been chosen specifically to develop their oracy, vocabulary and comprehension.
 These books are also embedded in our provision, through activities, story sessions, placed on display for children to access independently and also sent home to share.
 Through this, children begin to internalise new vocabulary, language patterns and begin to retell stories.

 Here are the Key workers in Wrens reading their favourite stories.